Steeped in history

 Parking

-There is a large car park and overflow car parking to accommodate all your guests.
+There is a large free car park and generous overflow parking to accommodate all your guests.

 Stay over